pearlkrishn/lumen-log-rotate/README.md

   LOG_MAXFILE=3

-- To Specify the log file path
+- To Specify the log file path.
+Default log path is storage/logs/lumen.log

   LOG_PATH=/path/log.log

   All the custom configuration should be add in .env file.
-Default log path is storage/logs/lumen.log

 ## Logs folder view :